gantry/docs/pages/01.gantry5/05.advanced/03.customizing-theme-files/docs.md

 ![Showcase Section - Before](custom_file_1.png?classes=shadow,border)

 Pictured above is the **Showcase** section of the site, which features the **Sample Content** particle, included in the **Hydrogen** theme.
-The particle itself does not define the background image anywhere in its twig file, and in this case we want to create this capability for each section independent of its particles or positions.
+The particle itself does not define the background image anywhere in its Twig file, and in this case we want to create this capability for each section independent of its particles or positions.

 In **Hydrogen** the first thing we want to do is add the **Image Picker** to the options for each section.
 This will enable the user to define the background image for the section.